 Ad headlines are the short texts that show up right below your banner.
 And they are very important when it comes to reinforcing your initial message.
 Always make sure to include a Call to Action in your headline, apart from any other relevant information.

-For example, in this example from Google Ads, they have included a juicy discount coupon for first-time users.
-Which will attract the attention instantly!
+Let’s take a look at this great example from Google Ads – they have included a juicy discount coupon for first-time users.

 10. Include hashtags